-The list of protectable material can vary from jurisdiction to jurisdiction.
+The list of protectable material can vary from one jurisdiction to the next.
 This is important precisely because some of the questions regarding protection for Traditional Cultural Expressions (TCEs) are specifically tied to what copyrightable subject matter is.

 Generally, copyright protection extends to original literary (novels, poems, plays, newspapers, computer programs), scientific and artistic works (paintings, drawings, photographs, sculpture, architecture, advertisements), in any form of expression.
 Copyright laws may thus cover a range of works including, but not limited to, films, musical compositions, choreography, maps, etc.